How to choose the right Fitbit fitness tracker

 This makes a great starting-point fitness device.
-Fitbit Alta HR provides all of the basic functionality that users expect; it will count steps, measure distance, keep tabs of calories and active minutes, monitor heart rate and track sleep.
+Fitbit Inspire provides all of the basic functionality that users expect; it will count steps, measure distance, keep tabs of calories and active minutes, monitor heart rate and track sleep.
 But this wearable really earns fans with its smartphone-pairing ability.
-Now, users can receive notifications about calls and texts, all from the Alta HR’s thin, sleek bracelet design.
+Now, users can receive notifications about text, calls, social media and calendar alerts.
+It automatically connects to 200+ Android, iOS and Windows 10 devices for any easy way to wirelessly sync.
 The bands are also interchangeable, so they can be matched to outfits.

-Fitness data from the Alta HR is straightforward but robust enough to be motivating.
+Fitness data from the Inspire is straightforward but robust enough to be motivating.
 “Over a week, I became a little addicted to Fitbit again, wanting to get my steps up, trying to pay attention to the move reminders, actually checking the app every now and then to see how I slept or what my resting heart rate was that morning,” writes The Verge.
-And at just under $150, the Alta HR is among the most complete trackers for the price.
+And at just $49.99, the Fitbit Inspire is among the most complete trackers for the price.

-Fitbit Charge 2 Heart Rate and Fitness Wristband: The data obsessive tracker
+Fitbit Charge 3 Heart Rate and Fitness Wristband: The data obsessive tracker.

 Though some users may be satisfied with just the expected data from their workouts, others want more—much more.
-For these users, there’s the Fitbit Charge 2.
-It may look like a larger, wider version of the Fitbit Alta HR, but next-gen features make it irresistible to data-obsessed fitness buffs.
+For these users, there’s the Fitbit Charge 3.
+It may look similar to the Fitbit Inspire, but next-gen features make it irresistible to data-obsessed fitness buffs.

-The Fitbit Ionic and Fitbit Versa: The fitness-focused smartwatches
+The Fitbit Ionic and Fitbit Versa 2: The fitness-focused smartwatches.